suffolklibraries/lgc/content/collections/events/crafty-olympics.md

     content:
       -
         type: text
-        text: 'Join us for some fun family-friendly crafts inspired by animals in our archive collections.'
+        text: 'Join us for some fun, family-friendly crafts to get yourselves Olympic-ready.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Children must be accompanied by an adult at all times.'
+        text: 'All children must be accompanied by an adult.'
   -
     type: heading
     attrs: